RetirementHow To Create Your Retirement Checklist

 Would pension income splitting help lower your taxes?

-Where will I/we live when I retire and the costs involved?
+Where will I/we live when I retire, and what are the costs?
 Downsize?
 Condo?
 Rent?

-Again, these are considerations to talk about so you have a better idea of what type of dwelling you’d like to live in and at what age.
+Again, these are considerations to discuss to understand better what type of dwelling you’d like to live in and at what age.

 The costs and maintenance of each should be of particular relevance to the topic of discussion.